Call for power: Indigenous majority-owned wind

 Enlarge image: Two large wind towers in the middle of a Manitoba canola field.

-As part of The Manitoba Affordable Energy Plan, we’re planning the procurement process for Indigenous majority-owned wind projects that will help us meet the increasing needs of Manitobans.
+As part of The Manitoba Affordable Energy Plan, we have begun a procurement process for Indigenous majority-owned wind projects that will help us meet the increasing needs of Manitobans.
 Our 2023 Integrated Resource Plan highlights an urgent need for new generation in the province, as demand in Manitoba could more than double in the next 20 years.
 These new wind generating resources will increase our supply of energy, support economic development, and further the efforts outlined in our Indigenous Relations Commitment Statement.

-We are planning to procure up to 600 megawatts of new wind energy in southern Manitoba through one or more power purchase agreements and as part of this initiative, each individual wind farm could generate up to 200 megawatts.
+We are planning to procure the output from up to 600 megawatts of new wind power in southern Manitoba through power purchase agreements and as part of this initiative, each individual wind farm could generate up to 200 megawatts.

-Each new wind farm must be majority owned by an Indigenous Nation (or multiple Nations) in Manitoba, and we will purchase the electricity from each facility.
+Each new wind farm must be majority owned by an Indigenous Nation (or multiple Nations) in Manitoba, and we will purchase the output from each facility.

 A zoomed-in map of Manitoba highlighting 14 possible locations for connecting wind power to the Manitoba Hydro electrical grid, as per a Notice of Intended Procurement for the wind call for power on MERX.
 South of Winnipeg the locations are De Salaberry East and Letellier.
 West of Winnipeg the locations are Wash’ake Mayzoon, St. Leon, Glenboro South, Souris Enbridge, Neepawa, Raven Lake, Birtle South, Virden West, and Reston.
 North of Winnipeg the locations are Silver and Ashern.